robertointerface/payment-system/README.md

 these functions should be on a third party library and uploaded to aws 'codeartifact'.
 - Unit testing is included in the CI/CD BUT we should also have end-to-end testing where we actually test the <br>
 deployed pipeline.
+- CI/CD should also have documentation build/deployment.
 - Lambdas are deployed just as package code, lambdas can be deployed by means of Dockerfile if prefered.

+# INSTALLATION
+Each lambda has its own poetry.lock file, install poetry.